All Victorian native wildlife is protected by law, and it is illegal to harass or harm native birds and other wildlife

 Swooping birds can be a frightening experience.
-However, not all birds swoop to protect their eggs and young during breeding season, so don't be concerned simply because there are magpies or other common swooping birds in the area.
+However, not all birds swoop to protect their eggs and young during the breeding season, so don't be concerned simply because there are magpies or other common swooping birds in the area.

 Victoria's Swooping Bird Map

-Being aware of swooping areas can also help us to avoid venturing into the territories of these birds and take extra precautions while they are protecting their nests and young.
+Being aware of swooping areas can also help us avoid venturing into these birds' territories and take extra precautions while protecting their nests and young.

 The Victorian Swooping Bird Map shows locations where people were swooped, mainly during the annual spring breeding season.

 Top ten tips to protect yourself against swooping birds